 El Bazar Sábado (Saturday only)

 El Bazar Sábado is another great place to find both unique artworks and beautiful handicrafts.
-The open-air area in the Plaza San Jacinto has artists selling their paintings and prints.
-There is a nearby tented area with a large selection of jewelry, leather goods, wooden and metal crafts.
-The offerings are both practical and aesthetic.
+The open-air area in the Plaza San Jacinto has artists selling their paintings, prints, and handicrafts.
+You’ll find options that are both practical and aesthetic.

 If you can’t make it on Saturday, there are also several high-end craft stores right next to the park (like Bazar San Angel, Galería Caracol Púrpura San Angel, and De Corazon Mexico) that are open daily.